ruwaifa2007/NagpurLens/01_Problem/PROBLEM.md

 - A builder deciding where to develop next has no quantified signal for where demand is underserved
 - A researcher studying real estate market efficiency in Tier-2 cities has no verified dataset to work with

-**What is missing:** An Investment Attractiveness Score — The weighting methodology is versioned and may evolve based on validation, expert review, and empirical evaluation.
-Every revision will be documented.
+**What is missing:** An Investment Attractiveness Score (IAS) combining infrastructure health, growth trajectory, and demographic signals into a single ranked output per locality.
+Its weighting methodology is versioned and may evolve based on validation, expert review, and empirical evaluation; every revision will be documented.

 **Version 3 addresses this problem.**